 - For an extended time of prayer with two prayer ministers, you may request a healing prayer appointment by writing to PrayerAppointment@trinitychurch.life

 - The Sunday bulletin has space where prayer requests may be written.
 Staff and prayer team members pray over these requests during the week.
 All requests are confidential.

 - To have a team of intercessors praying behind-the-scenes for you or a family member during a crisis, you can email the exact wording of your prayer request to PrayerChain@trinitychurch.life.
 These prayer requests are confidential also.

 Would you like to pray with others?

 - Many of our groups include times of prayer when they meet, especially the Bible studies.
 One group, Moms in Prayer, is wholly focused on praying for schools in our area and for our children.

-- The Prayer Room at Trinity House is a place where you may pray on your own or with a few others during normal business hours on Monday through Friday.
+- The Prayer Room at the Ministry Center is a place where you may pray on your own or with a few others during normal business hours on Monday through Friday.
 To book the room, please call the church office at 203-618-0808.

 Would you like to grow in your prayer life?

 Throughout the year, there are opportunities to learn and be equipped, whether it is a one-time workshop, a prayer gathering that provides creative ways to pray around a specific topic or theme, or the Prayer Ministry Training Course that runs for several weeks for those interested in exploring an aspect of prayer or in being on the Prayer Ministry team.
 Keep an eye on the website for event information.